space150/spaceBase/README.md

 ## Getting Started

 1. `$ npm install spacebase` or download the ZIP and copy its contents into your project folder.
-2. Use your favorite Sass 3.3 compiler to watch for changes and compile the files.
+2. Use your favorite LibSass compiler to watch for changes and compile the files.
 (Setting up Sass is outside the scope of this document.)
-3. Open scss/_vars.scss to make changes to your global variables.
+3. Open `scss/_vars.scss` to make changes to your global variables.
 4. Start building out your HTML.
 We've included index.html as a starting point.
-5. scss/base/ is the core of spaceBase.
-Build your UI layer in scss/ui/
+5. `scss/base/` is the core of spaceBase.
+Build your UI layer in `scss/ui/`

 Your editor can be setup with EditorConfig so that code style standards are enforced automatically.
 See http://editorconfig.org/#download and install the plugin for your editor of choice.